tomasmcguinness/dotnet-passbook/README.md

 ##iOS 7

-I haven't gotten around to adding the new iOS 7 features, but I'll start that on a new branch soon.
+I've started adding some of the new iOS 7 specific fields on the branch iOS 7.
+Please send me any feedback you have if you find things don't work as expected!

 ##Contribute
 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness